How should LED lamps be disposed of correctly?

 LED lamps have a significantly longer service life than incandescent or fluorescent lamps.
 Nevertheless, they too eventually reach the end of their technical or economic life.

-As LED lamps and LED luminaires contain electronic components, they are classified as electrical and electronic equipment under the German ElektroG (implementation of the European WEEE Directive).
-Separate collection and proper treatment are therefore mandatory.
+As LED lamps and luminaires contain electronic components, they are classified as electrical and electronic equipment under the German Electrical and Electronic Equipment Act (ElektroG)German Electrical and Electronic Equipment Act (ElektroG), which implements the European WEEE DirectiveEuropean WEEE Directive.
+Separate collection and proper disposal are therefore mandatory.

-Recycling: What Actually Happens to LED Products?
+Recycling: What Happens to LED Products?

 During the recycling process, LED lamps are dismantled into their material components.
 Typical components include: